WHAT IS OCD?

 MORAL / RELIGIOUS OCD

-Obsession, doubts and fear of offending God or fear of not having salvation.
-Fear of being immoral or doing things that doesn’t line up with their morals/religion.
+Obsessions, doubts and fear of offending God or fear of not having salvation.
+Fear of being immoral or doing things that doesn’t line up with your morals/religion.

 “What if I offended God?”; “What if I do something that goes against my morals?”